lzim/teampsd/github_draft_2.md

 To support the publication of a bookdown manual, a special branch is required named "gh-pages" branch.
 This branch contains the markdown files that are editable and are automatically compiled by an bookdown publication action, when a feature branch is merged with the gh-pages branch.
 Follow the steps below to edit a bookdown manual.

 1. Navigate to the "gh-pages" branch.
-2. In the "Find or create a branch" field, enter a feature branch using the following convention: feature-update_gh-pages_chapter_section .
+2. In the "Find or create a branch" field, enter a feature branch using the following convention: feature-gh-pages_chapter_section .
 This will clue reviewers that the action will merge with gh-pages after QA.
 3. Navigate to the "feature_update_gh-pages" branch and open the desired file to edit.
 4. Edit the file.
 5. Commit the file to the same branch.